dani3l0/Status/README.md

 **Status is now served on [localhost:9000](localhost:9000).**

-If the app crashes, please see the next section.
+If the app crashes, check config.

 ## Configuration

-If you encounter a crash or you want to setup stuff on your own, keep reading.

 There's no config at all, coz I was too lazy for that.